Deeparkrish/README-generator/README.md

 * This content is written into a README file in "dis" folder, using the fs.writeFile function.
 * A high-quality, professional README.md is generated with the title of my project with sections included, is created.
 ## Installation

+The following are needed to reun this application :
+* npm i inquirer - Install a collection of common interactive command line user interfaces.
+* npm install -Install the dependencies in the local node_modules folder.

 The application will be invoked by using the following command: node index.js